‘Bring your own booze!’ Another party at 10 Downing Street during U.K. lockdown revealed.

 Johnson, too, has denied that any rules were broken, but under pressure from his own Conservative Party, he ordered an internal inquiry by Britain’s top civil servant, Simon Case.

-Case was forced to recuse himself from the probe after reports that a party was held in his own office around the same time.
+Case was forced to recuse himself from the probe after reports that a party was held in his own office about the same time.